 3. Description of how you would use what you gained from your overseas experience to assist your work area to achieve the goals of the University.

-7. Your ability to be an excellent ambassador for UON and how your proposed international development activities will align to the priority areas in NeW Futures (see Priority Areas below).
+6. Your ability to be an excellent ambassador for the University and how your proposed international development activities will align to the priority areas in the strategic plan (see Priority Areas below).

 - A supporting statement (1 page) from the Head of School/ Unit (see Nomination Process below).